tskit-dev/msprime/docs/tutorial.rst

 Population structure in ``msprime`` closely follows the model used in the ``ms`` simulator: we have :math:`N` demes with an :math:`N\times N` matrix describing the migration rates between these subpopulations.
-The sample sizes, relative population sizes and growth rates of all demes can be specified independently.
+The sample sizes, population sizes and growth rates of all demes can be specified independently.
 Migration rates are specified using a migration matrix.